-A media list is a spreadsheet with all of the names, outlets and contact info for reporters you are working with, or want to work with.
+A media list is a spreadsheet with all the contact information for media outlets and reporters you are working with or want to work with.

 - Covered before?